Motorcycle Policies & Procedures

 If you are taking the BRC2 / Experienced Rider Course you will furnish your own motorcycle.
 There are no restrictions on size or type, but you must have a valid drivers license, insurance, and registration for your bike.
 Any personal bikes are subject to inspection by the rider coach.

 If you are taking the Advanced Rider Course, you will furnish your own motorcycle.
 There are no restrictions on size or type, but you must have a current motorcycle endorsement or learner’s permit, proof of current insurance, and a valid registration.
 Any personal bikes are subject to inspection by the rider coach.

 If I pass your course, do I still have to take the Driver’s License Division (DLD) test?

 If you pass our course we will provide you with a completion card certifying that you have successfully completed the course and a riding skill evaluation.
 If this card is presented to the DLD within 6 months of completion you will not have to take a riding skill test at the DLD, but you will have to take and pass a written exam.

 Can I get directions to the training location?

 All training locations are listed here: Training Locations.
 There is a link to Google Maps below each location to help you find your way.

 Required riding gear for class: Each student will be required to have long sturdy pants, long sleeve shirt or jacket, over the ankle foot ware with a flat or nearly flat sole, full fingered gloves, eye protection, and a helmet.
-(If you do not have a helmet we have some you could barrow.)
+(If you do not have a helmet we have some you could borrow.)